w3c-ccg/ld-cryptosuite-registry/README.md

-## Linked Data Key Registry
+## Linked Data Cryptographic Suite Registry

-This repository contains the Linked Data Key Registry, which is a list of all known Linked Data key formats and their current level of maturity.
+This repository contains the Linked Data Cryptographic Suite Registry which is a list of all known Linked Data cryptographic suites and their current level of maturity.

 We encourage contributions meeting the [Contribution Guidelines](CONTRIBUTING.md).
 While we prefer the creation of issues